Zedler Mill Paddling Trail is closed through June 30, 2020!! Call Zedler Mill for updates at 830-875-5515

-Consequently, we are unable to provide these services during the construction period, which should conclude near the end of November 2019.
+Consequently, we are unable to provide these services during the construction period, which should conclude early to mid-August, 2020.
 We apologize for any inconvenience during this construction phase.
-Below is additional information about our services; we hope to be back in operation after November 2019.
+Below is additional information about our services; again, we hope to be back in operation by early to mid-August, 2020.
 Thank you.

 Kayaks Family in River 7.24.18

 Entrance at Hwy 90 Bridge

 Zedler Mill Dam

 San Marcos River at Zedler Mill

 The Zedler Mill Paddling Trail is the first inland paddling trail in a network of coastal and inland trails.
 This trail was made possible through a partnership with the Zedler Mill Foundation, the Guadalupe-Blanco River Authority, the City of Luling and Texas Parks and Wildlife Department.